clarkwinkelmann/flarum-ext-discussion-lists/README.md

 Private lists act as a bookmark feature and can be accessed from a user profile.

 Lists can be ordered by date or manually.
+Manually ordered lists are limited to 50 entries maximum, to avoid any issue related to pagination.

 ## Installation